View

 Designing Intentional Pathways with Proven Practices

 Unfortunately, through, most college students are not having these experiences.
 The report also found that, “Only 14% of all college graduates strongly agree that they had support in all three areas.
 College graduates are most likely to strongly agree that they had a professor who excited them about learning (63%), while 27% strongly agree that they had a professor who cared about them personally, and 22% strongly agree that they had a mentor who encouraged them.
 Unfortunately, those who strongly agree to having experienced all six elements of support and experiential and deep learning during their college time are rare: just 3% of all college graduates.
-This suggests that colleges can give students the knowledge and experiences that help make them engagement-ready and savvy enough to identify and seek out workplaces that foster engagement."
+This suggests that colleges can give students the knowledge and experiences that help make them engagement-ready and savvy enough to identify and seek out workplaces that foster engagement.
+Institutions are using a combination of communication strategies (such as videos and webpages), technology (such as e-portfolios), advising, and other components to create and make more visible examples of career preparation pathways.

 Thus, effective career pathways may build in the following proven practices.
 See the next section, Guide, to learn more about how institutions are doing this work.